Last updated: May 4, 2026

 - Filing more than one state claim.
 Kansas allows only one of the three state claims per household.

 - Using the wrong income number.
-This is the most common reason a claim looks right but gets corrected or denied.
+This is a common reason a claim gets corrected or denied.

-- Including specials or late fees as property tax.
-State claims are for general property tax, not extra charges.
+- Including specials or late fees.
+State claims are for general property tax, not every charge on the statement.

 - Assuming SVR starts the year you turn 65.
 It often starts later.

 - Skipping household-member income.
-An adult child who lived with you part of the year can change the answer.
+An adult child or roommate can change the answer.

 - Sending incomplete caregiver paperwork.
-If you are filing for a parent, include the legal authority or death-and-estate papers the state asks for.
+If you are filing for a parent, include legal authority or estate papers.

 Best options by need

-- Age 65 or older and very low-income: Compare SAFESR against SVR in WebFile.
+- Age 65 or older and very low-income: Compare SAFESR against SVR for the next claim year.

-- Your bill has risen for several years: Check SVR.
+- Your bill has risen for several years: Check SVR and the base-year rule.

 - Ask what line caused the denial.
-Call KDOR at 785-368-8222 and ask whether the problem was income, value, age, documents, or household members.
+Call KDOR and ask whether the problem was income, value, age, documents, or household members.

 - If the real problem is valuation, switch paths.
 Use the county value-appeal process or payment under protest.

 - Keep copies of everything.
-That includes the claim, tax statement, and proof of mailing or e-file confirmation.
+Keep the claim, tax statement, proof of mailing, e-file notice, and every letter you receive.

 - Appeal the value.
-A lower appraised value can help more than a small rebate.
+If the appraised value is too high, fixing the value can help more than a small rebate.

-- Use next year’s Refund Advancement Program carefully.
+- Ask about the Refund Advancement Program.
 Kansas allows an advance on the next year’s refund to help pay the first half of property taxes, but your later refund will be reduced by that advance.

 - Stack local help when allowed.
 You cannot stack more than one state claim, but a local county or city rebate may still be available.